authelia/doks/content/en/configuration/second-factor/time-based-one-time-password.md

 Changing this value affects all TOTP validations, not just newly registered ones.

+### secret_size

+{{< confkey type="integer" default="32" required="no" >}}

+The length in bytes of generated shared secrets.
+The minimum is 20 (or 160 bits), and the default is 32 (or 256 bits).
+In most use cases 32 is sufficient.
+Though some authenticators may have issues with more than the minimum.
+Our minimum is the recommended value in [RFC4226], though technically according to the specification 16 bytes (or 128 bits) is the minimum.

 ## Registration

 When users register their TOTP device for the first time, the current [issuer](#issuer), [algorithm](#algorithm), and